amandoabreu/amandoabreu.github.io/_posts/2022-30-03-you-already-have-an-audience-capture-it-by-using-the-bellwether-effect.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CF_s8ibsgN4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > So TL;DR: You have an audience, and a subsection of them will have shared interests.
-Even if you know nothing about these interests, you can use the bellwether effect to position yourself as an expert/authority and leverage your current audience for that hard-to-get initial traction.
+Even if you know nothing about these interests, you can use the bellwether effect to position yourself as an expert/authority and leverage your current audience for that hard-to-get initial traction in your audience building process.